Pre-implantation genetic screening (PGS)

 How does PGS work?

-The procedure for PGS is likely to be as follows:
+The procedure for PGS is usually as follows:

 Step 1.
-You undergo normal IVF treatment to collect and fertilise your eggs.
+You undergo normal IVF or ICSI treatment to collect and fertilise your eggs

 Step 2.
-The embryo is grown in the laboratory for two - three days until the cells have divided and the embryo consists of about eight cells.
+The embryo is grown in the laboratory for two to three days until the cells have divided and the embryo consists of about eight cells.

 Step 3.
 A trained embryologist removes one or two of the cells (blastomeres) from the embryo.